This is the easiest recipe for refrigerator pickles you’ll ever need. Prepared in minutes. Homemade and delicious.

 • Make your brine.
 In a non reactive pot, add 1 cup water and 1 cup white vinegar.
 (Scale up your recipe if you're making a large batch)

-• Add 1 tablespoon of kosher salt.
-Add 1 tablespoon sugar (optional).
+• Add 1 tbsp of kosher salt.
+Add 1 tbsp sugar (optional).
 Heat until dissolved then cool.
 (Scale up salt and sugar as necessary depending on volume of liquid used)

 • Add your brine to your prepared jars, tap to remove air bubbles and then seal and refrigerate